AlexRojasx/STM32-Design_1/README.md

 # STM32-Design_1
 STM 32 Project
-work in progress, will update soon with Schematic 🔥
+work in progress, will update soon with Descriptions 🔥

 Decoupling and power of the STM32F103C8T6: